Satoshi Tajiri: Inspirations

 Tajiri cites Shigeru Miyamoto as a major influence, thinking of him as a sort of mentor.
 For this reason, his developmental style closely matches that of Miyamoto.
 In the Japanese version of the Pokémon anime, the main character is named Satoshi (Ash Ketchum in the English version), and his rival is Shigeru (Gary Oak in the English version).

-Tajiri drew much of his inspiration from old Japanese shows and anime, including Godzilla and Ultraman.
+Tajiri drew much of his inspiration from old Japanese TV shows and movies, including Godzilla and Ultraman.
 He has stated that if he did not design video games, he would most likely be in the anime field.

 Awards and recognition

 IGN named Tajiri one of the top 100 game creators of all time, mainly for his ability to have built Pokémon into a "worldwide phenomenon".
 Electronic Gaming Monthly credited Tajiri as one of the 10 most influential people who made the modern video game market.
 Video game magazine Edge placed Tajiri on their list of the "Hot 100 Game Developers of 2008".
 Tajiri, alongside Tsunekazu Ishihara, received the Special Award from the Computer Entertainment Developers Conference in 2011.
-The Economist has described Pokémon as "Japan’s most successful export."
+The Economist has described Pokémon as "Japan's most successful export."